-There are dozens of varieties of miso, from sweeter “white” misos (which are less salty and ferment for a few weeks), to this “red” miso (akamiso) which is salty, and measured in YEARS of fermentation.
+There are many varieties of miso, from sweeter “white” misos (which are less salty and ferment for a few weeks), to this “red” miso (akamiso) which is salty, and measured in YEARS of fermentation.
 The reddish brown colors occur due to bacterial action and enzymatic processes that occur during miso’s long fermentation.
 A summertime is considered a year, so if you make a miso in February and finish in December, it is a “one-year” miso.

 During the process, brine called tamari (from the Japanese tamaru, literally “collect” or “puddle”) is usually expressed.
 It can be drained off and used separately as a flavoring agent.
 Traditionally, miso makers would never sell the tamari from their miso, instead keeping this highly coveted treat for themselves.
 (Once you’ve had tamari harvested from your own miso, you will know why!)

 It can be used in miso soup, as a marinade, in salad dressings, etc.

-The most practical way to start is to buy koji, a grain (rice or barley) which has already been inoculated with the mold culture.
+The most practical way to make your own miso is to first buy koji, a grain (rice or barley) which has already been inoculated with the mold culture.
 (It is difficult, but not impossible, to make your own koji.)
 Local Asian markets usually carry dried koji.
 You can also find online merchants like this one.

 If using fresh koji (good on ya!), use 28 ounces koji rather than 20, and 1 cup ounces soaking liquid (instead of 1 1/2c), as there is more moisture from fresh koji and less is required to rehydrate the grains.